DaLemonBoi/Dotfiles/README.md

 mv home/lemon [YOUR NORMAL USER]
 ```

-now mv the rootfs contents to your / with root privileges
+now copy the rootfs contents to your / with root privileges

 ```
-mv rootfs/* /
+cp -rv rootfs/* /
 ```

 you may need to restart or at least relogin for changes to take effect